jcorbin/aoc/stream.md

 # 2022-12-13

+- template progress
+  - adopted builder init/parse/finish -> world from day12
+  - main general page allocator
+  - arg parsing arena
+  - reified timer collection

 ## Day 12

 - finally finished, but running out of focus, probably goint to defer Day 13 to tomorrow
+- crash was due to using raw heap page allocator with multi array list... it tried to free a sub-region
+  - got to learn about systemd coredump collection tho, which is super nice

 # 2022-12-12